-1. We Meet and exceed expectations in change
+1. We meet and exceed expectations in change

 For change initiatives happening in our organization, we routinely meet project ROI targets.
-We also routinely meet our stakeholder expectations, our customer expectations and our shareholder expectations.
+We also routinely meet our stakeholder expectations, our customer expectations, and our shareholder expectations.

-2. We Handle the change in our organization
+2. We handle the change in our organization

 We know that organizations are increasingly facing change saturation.
 However, by implementing Enterprise Change Management, we as an organization have the increased capacity to handle change and reduce change disruption.

-3. We Expect change and engage in it
+3. We expect change and engage in it

 Instead of an attitude of fear, the teams in our organization expect change, get excited about change, and engage in it.
 This change agility and appetite for change permeates the organization and all employees.

-4. We See Change as part of our job
+4. We see change as part of our job

-Employees throughout our organization have internalized their role in leading change.
+Employees throughout our organization have internalized their roles in leading change.
 They see "leading change" as part of their job and have the skills to excel in their role as change leaders.
 In addition, metrics are in place to measure how well every employee is fulfilling their role.

 5. We share a common language for change